jeremiahsnapp/dev-lxc/README.md

     `DevLXC::ChefServer#create_base_server` controls the creation of a shared base container.

-    Chef packages that are common to all servers in a Chef cluster, such as Chef server, opscode-reporting and opscode-push-jobs-server are installed using `dpkg` or `rpm`.
+    Chef packages that are common to all servers in a Chef cluster, such as chef-server-core, opscode-reporting and opscode-push-jobs-server are installed using `dpkg` or `rpm`.

     Note the manage package will not be installed at this point since it is not common to all